Clakriss/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 16. THE EGGS OF THE BROOD NEED TO BE AN ODD NUMBER > Write a script that prints every other line from the input, starting with the first line.

+17. JUST ADD WATER AND STIR > Write a shell script that adds the two numbers stored in the environment variables WATER and STIR and prints the result.